Becoming animated greatly expanded Kirk's "To Do" list.

 Adapted from Live-Action TV

-- The Completely Mental Misadventures of Ed Grimley, a short-lived late-1980s CBS cartoon series based off Martin Short's Ed Grimley character from SCTV and Saturday Night Live.
-Lives on as the only cartoon adaptation of an SNL recurring character that most people remember (as Ed Grimley is pretty tame to be shown for kids.
+- The Completely Mental Misadventures of Ed Grimley, a short-lived late-1980s NBC cartoon series based off Martin Short's Ed Grimley character from SCTV and Saturday Night Live.
+Lives on as, aside from a Coneheads special, the only cartoon adaptation of an SNL recurring character that most people remember (as Ed Grimley is pretty tame to be shown for kids.
 Can you imagine if they made an animated adaptation of Christopher Walken's Continental character note or Bill Hader's Stefon character note ?)

 - The 1973-75 animated version of The Addams Family put them on the road in a cross between an RV and their Victorian mansion.
 There was another version in the 1990s, which was essentially a continuation of the then-recent movies.
 Of course, the live-action sitcom was itself adapted from Charles Addams' print cartoons in The New Yorker.